CVB Financial (NASDAQ:CVBF) Stock Rating Upgraded by TheStreet

-CVB Financial (NASDAQ:CVBF) was upgraded by equities research analysts at TheStreet from a “c+” rating to a “b-” rating in a note issued to investors on Thursday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of CVB Financial (NASDAQ:CVBF) from a c+ rating to a b- rating in a research report sent to investors on Thursday morning, TheStreetRatingsTable reports.

-Other analysts have also issued research reports about the company.
-ValuEngine lowered CVB Financial from a “hold” rating to a “sell” rating in a research note on Monday, August 3rd.
-Raymond James restated a “hold” rating on shares of CVB Financial in a research note on Thursday, August 6th.
-Wedbush raised their price target on CVB Financial from $17.00 to $19.00 and gave the company a “neutral” rating in a research note on Monday, October 26th.
-Zacks Investment Research lowered CVB Financial from a “buy” rating to a “hold” rating in a research note on Wednesday, October 28th.
-Finally, BidaskClub upgraded CVB Financial from a “sell” rating to a “hold” rating in a research note on Wednesday, October 7th.
-One equities research analyst has rated the stock with a sell rating and six have given a hold rating to the company.
-The company presently has a consensus rating of “Hold” and an average price target of $19.50.
+Several other equities analysts have also recently weighed in on CVBF.
+Zacks Investment Research cut CVB Financial from a buy rating to a hold rating in a research report on Wednesday, October 28th.
+Raymond James reaffirmed a hold rating on shares of CVB Financial in a report on Thursday, August 6th.
+ValuEngine cut CVB Financial from a hold rating to a sell rating in a report on Monday, August 3rd.
+Wedbush upped their price target on CVB Financial from $17.00 to $19.00 and gave the company a neutral rating in a report on Monday, October 26th.
+Finally, BidaskClub raised CVB Financial from a sell rating to a hold rating in a report on Wednesday, October 7th.
+One analyst has rated the stock with a sell rating and six have issued a hold rating to the company.
+The company currently has an average rating of Hold and a consensus target price of $19.50.

-A number of institutional investors and hedge funds have recently bought and sold shares of CVBF.
-Charles Schwab Investment Management Inc. grew its stake in CVB Financial by 82.8% in the second quarter.
-Charles Schwab Investment Management Inc. now owns 2,032,560 shares of the financial services provider’s stock valued at $38,091,000 after purchasing an additional 920,736 shares during the last quarter.
-Wells Fargo & Company MN grew its stake in CVB Financial by 18.4% in the third quarter.
-Wells Fargo & Company MN now owns 2,258,778 shares of the financial services provider’s stock valued at $37,563,000 after purchasing an additional 350,426 shares during the last quarter.
-Man Group plc grew its stake in CVB Financial by 166.1% in the second quarter.
-Man Group plc now owns 293,836 shares of the financial services provider’s stock valued at $5,507,000 after purchasing an additional 183,428 shares during the last quarter.
-First Trust Advisors LP grew its stake in CVB Financial by 63.5% in the third quarter.
-First Trust Advisors LP now owns 395,829 shares of the financial services provider’s stock valued at $6,583,000 after purchasing an additional 153,692 shares during the last quarter.
-Finally, Goldman Sachs Group Inc. grew its stake in CVB Financial by 2.8% in the second quarter.
-Goldman Sachs Group Inc. now owns 4,687,805 shares of the financial services provider’s stock valued at $87,849,000 after purchasing an additional 128,529 shares during the last quarter.
+Several hedge funds have recently added to or reduced their stakes in CVBF.
+Goldman Sachs Group Inc. grew its position in CVB Financial by 2.8% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 4,687,805 shares of the financial services provider’s stock worth $87,849,000 after acquiring an additional 128,529 shares during the last quarter.
+Silvercrest Asset Management Group LLC increased its holdings in CVB Financial by 2.1% during the 2nd quarter.
+Silvercrest Asset Management Group LLC now owns 4,219,839 shares of the financial services provider’s stock worth $79,080,000 after purchasing an additional 84,901 shares in the last quarter.
+Champlain Investment Partners LLC increased its holdings in CVB Financial by 1.2% during the 3rd quarter.
+Champlain Investment Partners LLC now owns 2,525,925 shares of the financial services provider’s stock worth $42,006,000 after purchasing an additional 30,355 shares in the last quarter.
+Wells Fargo & Company MN increased its holdings in CVB Financial by 18.4% during the 3rd quarter.
+Wells Fargo & Company MN now owns 2,258,778 shares of the financial services provider’s stock worth $37,563,000 after purchasing an additional 350,426 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. increased its holdings in CVB Financial by 2.1% during the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 2,075,033 shares of the financial services provider’s stock worth $34,508,000 after purchasing an additional 42,473 shares in the last quarter.
 Institutional investors own 62.41% of the company’s stock.

 About CVB Financial